A lot of parents are on the fence about getting a crib for their newborn or skipping it entirely for a pack n play.

 However, if you’d rather pick one for now and assuming budget and space are still not an issue and you don’t travel that much, a convertible crib would be a better choice.

-My Takeaway on Crib vs Pack n Play
+Crib vs Pack n Play: My Takeaway

 The pack n play was super helpful, especially whenever I had to bathe my baby.
 I just dragged it near the dining table where I’d bathe my newborn then.

 We left the pack n play at my in-law’s place so every time we visited, our kid had her own playpen.

 My kid hated being in it so it didn’t last and also because it wasn’t sturdy enough to stop her from trying to climb out of it.